 10. Lack of life improvement.
 This one is among the most frustrating plagues of them all!
 Bad credit can keep you from making improvements in life: It might keep you from getting a job, or it might keep you from getting a car so you can get to your job, or it might keep you from going back to school to get retrained for a higher-paying job.
 Bad credit holds you back.

 Bad credit is costly.
 It keeps you from enjoying life and it enslaves you to a debt cycle from which is can feel difficult to break free.

 Fortunately, you don’t have to be stuck in this rut forever.
 With a little willpower, you can make some simple, positive changes in your life to adopt new habits and turn your life around.
 Bad credit costs you; good credit frees you!
-Check your credit reports at least three times a year — you can get yours for free, one from each of the three major credit reporting agencies, annually from AnnualCreditReport.com.
-You can also check your credit-building progress for free once per month using Credit.com’s free Credit Report Card.
+Check your credit reports at least three times a year — you can get yours for free once per year from each of the credit reporting agencies.
+You can also check your credit-building progress for free once per month using Credit.com’s Free Credit Report Card.